flux-framework/flux-accounting/doc/components/limits.rst

   The max number of running jobs an association can have in a given queue at any given time.

+(per-queue) max nodes
+  The max number of nodes an association can have across their running jobs in a givent queue at any given time.

 .. note::
     For more details on the difference between an active job and a running job, see the `virtual states`_ section of RFC 21.